enzofrancescaHM/RoomXRNative/readme.md

 - it's better the following;
 ''' implementation 'com.licheedev:usbcameracommon:1.0.1' '''
 - raise sdk in build.gradle of reactnativeWebRTC to 26 (please refer to the build.gradle put in the changes folder)
+- in general the whole project was raised to 26 minimum, the changes are in git, so nothing to change manually